iWinston/typeorm-plus/docs/select-query-builder.md

     .getOne();
 ```

-To get a multiple results from the database,
+To get multiple results from the database,
-for example to get all users from the database use `getMany` method:
+for example to get all users from the database use `getMany`:

 ```typescript
 const users = await getRepository(User)